Golden Child (band)

 Golden Child (abbreviated as GNCD or GolCha) is a South Korean boy band formed by Woollim Entertainment.
-The group consists of seven members: Lee Dae-yeol, Y, Lee Jang-jun, Bae Seung-min, Bong Jae-hyun, Kim Dong-hyun, and Hong Joo-chan.
+The group consists of two members: Lee Jang-jun and Hong Joo-chan.
 Originally an eleven-piece ensemble, members Park Jae-seok left in January 2018, and Tag, Kim Ji-beom, and Choi Bo-min left in August 2024.
+Lee Dae-yeol, Y, Bae Seung-min, Bong Jae-hyun, and Kim Dong-hyun left the group and Woollim on December 31, 2024.

 They debuted on August 28, 2017, with the extended play (EP) Gol-Cha!.

 Name

 The group's name, Golden Child, means "a perfect child that only exists once in 100 years', and it contains the meaning of leading the Korean music industry for 100 years while also leading the music trends for the next 100 years".

 Career

 2017: W Project, 2017 Woollim Pick and debut with Gol-cha!

 In January 2017, Woollim Entertainment launched pre-debut project for trainees, W Project.
 Five members of Golden Child (Joochan, Jangjun, Tag, Daeyeol, Donghyun) and former member Jaeseok were introduced under the pre-debut project.

 On May 15, Woollim Entertainment launched new boy group Golden Child, their first boy group in seven years since Infinite.
 On May 17, the eleven member names of the group's line-up were revealed.
 On May 22, Woollim Entertainment dropped "class photos" concept for Golden Child and confirmed that they would have their pre-debut reality show 2017 Woollim Pick.
 On August 9, it was announced that Golden Child would make a cameo appearance on 20th Century Boy and Girl.